 Breakfast on the Riverwalk

 Mornings on the Riverwalk are peaceful.
 The crowds are light, the temperature pleasant.
 The sidewalks are wet and gleaming after being washed down for the start of a new day.
-Sitting along the river with a cup of coffee you can watch the birds preen and forage and the maintenance vessels skim debris from the water in a display that is subtle as well as practical, functional and alive.
+Sitting along the river with a cup of coffee you can watch the birds preen and forage.
+Meanwhile the maintenance vessels skim debris from the water in a display that is subtle as well as practical, functional and alive.

 It is interesting to witness the quiet upkeep of this beautiful public area.
 While the maintenance crews make their way around the Riverwalk the cruise boats are already carrying tourists on narrative tours and the restaurants’ friendly hostesses are greeting what little foot traffic there is, pointing out their unique breakfast menus.